 - No More Drugs – this has less to do with the slimness of Qualia Mind’s formula as it has to do with what was slimmed off, most notably: Noopept and DHEA.
 By removing these items, Qualia Mind seems like a relatively cleaner Qualia supplement.

 Yet, it’s worth noting that the first two “improvements” are still weak points for Qualia Mind.
-While I give Neurohacker Collective props for their formula transparency, opting to display each ingredient’s dosage rather than going the non-transparent proprietary blend route, I still view 28 ingredients as perhaps too much for a single formula.
+While I give Neurohacker Collective props for their formula transparency, opting to display each ingredient’s dosage rather than going the non-transparent proprietary blend route, I still view this ingredient profile as perhaps too much for a single formula.

-Even if all of the ingredient dosages are on point.
+Even if most of the ingredient dosages are somewhat on point.

 Qualia Mind’s high quality ingredients and heavy dosages earn the supplement high marks in my book.